 It was the first Easter after Mom passed away.
 Three months after her funeral I was here as a stranger, worshipping in her church in her little town, taking my mother’s place in her church pew.
 I even carried a beautiful studio portrait of Mom, taken just before she married, as a radiant girl of 21.
 I showed it to her friends as they shared warm stories and tears of remembrance.

-Wait — what?
-I sat straining to hear every word, as he repeated this surprising idea.
-After the service I thanked Father for the talk.
-Not knowing that he had gone out and bought the flowers himself with his own pocket money, I marveled that even an enemy of Mom had nevertheless felt moved to donate these flowers.
+After the service I thanked Father for his hospitality and kind words.
+Not knowing that he had gone out and bought the flowers himself with his own pocket money, I marveled “Father, how remarkable that Mom’s flowers were purchased by her enemies.”

 “I’m sorry?”
 Father asked.